-NOTE 11.
-WEST HARRIS COUNTY REGIONAL WATER AUTHORITY
+NOTE 8.
+NORTH HARRIS COUNTY REGIONAL WATER AUTHORITY

-The District is located within the boundaries of the West Harris County Regional Water Authority (the "Authority").
-The Authority was created under Article 16, Section 59 of the Texas Constitution by House Bill 1842 (the "Act"), as passed by the 77th Texas Legislature, in 2001.
+The District is located within the boundaries of the North Harris County Regional Water Authority (the "Authority").
+The Authority was created under Article 16, Section 59 of the Texas Constitution by House Bill 2965 (the "Act"), as passed by the 75th Texas Legislature, in 1999.
 The Act empowers the Authority for purposes including the acquisition and provision of surface water and groundwater for residential, commercial, industrial, agricultural, and other uses, the reduction of groundwater withdrawals, the conservation, preservation, protection, recharge, and prevention of waste of groundwater, and of groundwater reservoirs or their subdivisions, and the control of subsidence caused by withdrawal of water from those groundwater reservoirs or their subdivisions.

-The Authority charges a fee, based on the amount of water pumped from a well, to the owner of wells located within the boundaries of the Authority, unless exempted.
-This fee enables the Authority to fulfill its purpose and regulatory functions.
-As of December 31, 2024, the fee was \$3.95 per 1,000 gallons of water pumped from each well.
-The District recorded expenditures of \$1,636,797 during the current fiscal year.
+The Authority is overseeing its participants comply with subsidence district pumpage requirements.
+The Authority charges a fee, based on the amount of water pumped from a well, to the owners of wells located within the boundaries of the Authority, unless exempted.
+Effective October 1, 2024, the fee charged per 1,000 gallons of water pumped from each well is \$2.60.
+The District recorded expenditures of \$188,840 for fees assessed during the current fiscal year as a pass-through fee charged in accordance with the agreement discussed in Note 9.

-NOTE 12.
-STRATEGIC PARTNERSHIP AGREEMENT
+NOTE 9.
+WHOLESALE AGREEMENT